Mythri532/docker/Readme1.md

    docker create --name mycontainer <imagename><br>
    docker create --name mycontainer <imageid><br>

-8.To run a container in attached mode(foreground) and in detached mode (background)<br>
+8. To run a container in attached mode(foreground) and in detached mode (background)<br>

    By default, Docker runs the container in attached mode.
 Meaning it’s attached to the terminal session, where it displays output and messages.<br>

-if you want to keep the container and current terminal session separate, you can run the container in the background using the -d attribute
+if you want to keep the container and current terminal session separate, you can run the container in the background using the -d attribute<br>

    docker container run -d [docker_image]<br>

- 9.To run a container interactively
+9. To run a container interactively<br>

-This allows you to execute the commands inside the container docker container run -it [docker_image] /bin/bash<br>
+   This allows you to execute the commands inside the container<br>
+    docker container run -it [docker_image] /bin/bash<br>

-10.Run a container and publisher container port
+10. Run a container and publisher container port <br>

 When you run a container, the only way to access the process is from inside of it.
-To allow external connections to the container, you have to open (publish) specific ports.
+To allow external connections to the container, you have to open (publish) specific ports.<br>
    -p [host_ip]:[host_port]:[container_port]<br>
     docker container run -p 8080:80 [docker_image]<br>

-11.To start the container
-   docker start [OPTIONS] CONTAINER [CONTAINER...]<br> docker start –a <container-name><br>
+11. To start the container <br> docker start [OPTIONS] CONTAINER [CONTAINER...]<br> docker start –a <container-name><br>

-12.To stop the container
+12. To stop the container <br> docker stop <container-name><br>

+13. To restart a container- stops and restart a container<br>
     docker stop <container-name><br>

-13.To restart a container- stops and restart a container docker stop <container-name><br>

-14.Shows only the running container. docker ps<br>
+14. Shows only the running container. <br> docker ps<br>

-15.docker ps –a ->shows all stopped and running containers.<br>
+15. docker ps –a ->shows all stopped and running containers.<br>

-16.container creation<br>
+16. container creation<br>
     docker container create –it –name <container-name> <image-name><br>

-17.The exec command runs a new command in a running container.<br>
+17. The exec command runs a new command in a running container.<br>
     docker exec <container-name>  <command name> <br>
     docker exec <container-name>  ls <br>

 18. Docker exec command which is used to run the command inside a container or to go inside a container.<br> docker exec –it test /bin/bash <br>
     To effectively interact with the container this command is used.<br>

 19. docker commit <br>
-   Instead of launching a new container from zero, we can commit the old Docker container to create a new Docker image and use that to start a new container with the right ports open.<br>
+    Instead of launching a new container from zero, we can commit the old Docker container to create a new Docker image and use that to start a<br>  new container with the right ports open.<br>

     docker stop <container-name> <br>
-   docker commit <container-name> <new-container-name><br> docker rm <container-name> <br>
+    docker commit <container-name> <new-container-name><br>
+    docker rm <container-name> <br>
     docker container rm –force <containername><br>
     docker run -d --name httpd-container httpd <br>

-20. Attach command connects our terminal to running container
+20. Attach command connects our terminal to running container<br>

     docker container attach [options] container<br>

-21.Default mode - The above command links the standard output (stdout), and the standard error (stderr) streams with our terminal.
+21. Default mode - The above command links the standard output (stdout), and the standard error (stderr) streams with our terminal.
 So, we can see the console output of the container in our terminal.<br>

     docker run --name test_redis<br>

 22. Interactive mode – Let us to interact with the container from out terminal. -I option attaches a standard input of the bash shell to the container.<br>

-23.Detached mode - -d option which lets the container to run in background.<br>
+23. Detached mode - -d option which lets the container to run in background.<br>

     So whenever required we can connect to container using its id and name.<br>

-24.Docker Build<br>
+24. Docker Build<br>

     This command which is used to build a docker image from a docker file.The build context is set of files specified in the path or url.<br>
     Url parameter – which can be git repositories,tar ball contexts,text files.<br>

     docker build dockerfile<br>

-25.docker container rm --force mycontainer1<br>
+25. docker container rm --force mycontainer1<br>
     To delete the running container forcefully.<br>

- 26.docker container cp<br>
+ 26. docker container cp<br>

-   This command copies file from container to host machine or from host machine to container.<br>

-  docker container cp   <containerid>:/src path   /destination path<br> docker container cp /srcpath  containerid:/destination path.<br>
+    This command copies file from container to host machine or from host machine to container.<br> docker container cp   <containerid>:/src path   /destination path<br> docker container cp /srcpath  containerid:/destination path.<br>

-27.docker container create image-name.<br>
+27. docker container create image-name.<br>
     This command which creates the container and but does not start it.<br> docker containr create nginx<br>

-28.docker logs <cont-d><br>
+28. docker logs <cont-d><br>
     To show the logs of the container.<br>

-29.docker inspect <cont-id><br>
+29. docker inspect <cont-id><br>
     To check the state of the container.<br>

-30.docker checkpoint<br>
+30. docker checkpoint<br>
     checkpoint and Restore is an experimental feature that allows you to freeze a running container by checkpointing it<br>
     which turns its state into a collection of files on disk.
 Later, the  container can be restored from the point it was frozen.<br>
     Usage:  docker checkpoint create [OPTIONS] CONTAINER CHECKPOINT<br>

     Create a checkpoint from a running container<br>
     --leave-running=false - Leave the container running after checkpoint<br>
     --checkpoint-dir  - Use a custom checkpoint storage directory.<br>
     Inspect changes to files or directories on a container’s filesystem<br>

-31.docker container export –o <gzfilename> <containername><br>
+31. docker container export –o <gzfilename> <containername><br>
     This command is used to export the container in gz file.<br>

-32.docker container inspect <container name> <br>
+32. docker container inspect <container name> <br>
     docker inspect command which provides detailed info about container<br>

-33.docker container logs [options] container-name<br>
+33. docker container logs [options] container-name<br>
     Fetches the container logs
     docker container ls [options] <br>
     docker container ls -a <br>
     Lists the running container by default and lists all container <br>

-34.docker container pause <container-name> <br>
+34. docker container pause <container-name> <br>
     Pause all processes or container with one or more processes.<br>

-35.docker container port <container-name> private_port [/proto]<br>
+35. docker container port <container-name> private_port [/proto]<br>
     List port mappings for a container.<br>

-36.docker container prune <br>
+36. docker container prune <br>
     Removes stopped container <br>

-37.docker  container rename <container-name> <new-name>.<br>
+37. docker  container rename <container-name> <new-name>.<br>
     Renames a container name <br>

-38.docker container restart  <container –name> <br>
+38. docker container restart  <container –name> <br>
     Restart one or more container. <br>

-39.docker container rm [options] container-name<br>
+39. docker container rm [options] container-name<br>
     Removes one or more container. <br>

- 40.docker container rm  --force <container–name><br>
+ 40. docker container rm  --force <container–name><br>
      To remove the running container forcefully.<br>

-.41.docker diff<br>
+41. docker diff<br>
     Inspect changes to files or directories on a container’s fileeystem.<br>

-42.docker info<br>
+42. docker info<br>
     This command displays system wide information regarding the Docker installation.<br>

-43.docker kill <container1> <con2> …<br>
+43. docker kill <container1> <con2> …<br>
     Kills one or more container.<br>

-44.docker load --input fedora.tar<br>
+44. docker load --input fedora.tar<br>
     Load an image from a tar archive or STDIN<br>

-45.docker login<br>
+45. docker login<br>
     Login to a registry .
 Need to enter docker id and password in order to pull and push from the registry.<br>

-46.docker top <contid><br>
+46. docker top <contid><br>
     List the top processes in container<br>

-47.docker pause <contid><br>
+47. docker pause <contid><br>
     To pause the container and unpause the container.<br>

-48.Systemctl docker stop<br>
+48. Systemctl docker stop<br>
     To stop the docker<br>

 # DOCKERFILE